intellimat/sorting-visualizer-v2/README.md

 # sorting-visualizer-v2

 This is a web application that shows how different sorting algorithms work.
-The three algorithms available are _mergesort_, _quicksort (3-way partitioning)_, _heapsort_.
+The three algorithms available are _mergesort_, _quicksort (3-way partitioning)_ and  _heapsort_.

 ### Stack